J.J. McCarthy declares for 2024 NFL draft, forgoing senior season with Michigan football

 In the end, McCarthy proved Harbaugh needed the right quarterback to win at Michigan.

-WINNERS OFF THE FIELD: Michigan football shares championship vibes with familes at Mott
+WINNERS OFF THE FIELD: Michigan football shares championship vibes with families at Mott Children’s Hospital

 McCarthy was that guy and nothing will ever change that.
 But now, it's time for his next step.

-Also declaring for the NFL draft over the past 24 hours: senior running back Blake Corum, senior defensive back Josh Wallace and senior defensive end Braiden McGregor.
+Also declaring for the NFL draft over the past day: senior running back Blake Corum, senior defensive back Josh Wallace, senior edge rusher Jaylen Harrell and senior defensive end Braiden McGregor.

 This article originally appeared on Detroit Free Press: J.J.
 McCarthy leaving Michigan football as he declares for NFL draft